DHaylock/CamCreatorMk2/README.md

 To use the application follow the gui instructions.

 Any exported files should be located in the contents folder of the application.

+## Fixes:
+To follow

+## To do list:

+- Add scaling method & Rulers
+- Export files to new save folder
+- Compile GUI Sources with application
+- Fix SVG export tags